 As easy as pie!
-No need to generate validation keys, send deposit information to the smart contract, connect with the Beacon chain… Kiln takes care of everything.
+No need to generate validation keys, send deposit information to the smart contract, connect with the Beacon chain… Kiln On-Chain takes care of everything.

 To stake ETH, you need 32 ETH to run your own validator and start staking.
 You can also participate in staking pools to mutualize your ETH (and staking rewards) with other users to reach the 32 ETH threshold.